 Congress.gov, a free service of the Library of Congress, is a good starting point.
 It has a reasonably good bill summary and status tracking system (as far back as 1973).
-If you have a bill number you can easily obtain the references and links to bill texts, committee reports, Congressional Record pages of floor consideration and amendments, the companion bill in the other chamber, and even when hearings were held on your bill.
+If you have a bill number you can easily obtain the references and links (from 1995) to bill texts, committee reports, Congressional Record pages of floor consideration and amendments, the companion bill in the other chamber, and even when hearings were held on your bill.
 Congress.gov bill action service will not tell you what someone said in testimony, nor when someone made extraneous remarks on a particular bill, or what are all the other bills and reports that may relate to the bill that was enacted.
 But you can do research on Congress.gov or on congressional committee web pages to obtain most of this information.
 One drawback in conducting research on Congress.gov is that it does not utilize Boolean terminology (and, or, near, etc.).
 Congress.gov has the full texts of bills from 1993 and the Congressional Record and congressional committee reports from 1995 forward.
 Congress.gov does not have hearings, but House and Senate committee websites will have prepared witness statements and frequently archived webcasts.
-Congress.gov replaced the older THOMAS database but does not include the THOMAS non-PDF bill text files from 1989 to 1992 or the non-PDF THOMAS Congressional Record from 1989 to 1994.
+Congress.gov replaced the older THOMAS database but does not yet include the THOMAS non-PDF bill text files from 1989 to 1992 or the non-PDF THOMAS Congressional Record from 1989 to 1994.